attack-monkey/Lean-Functional-Typescript/README.md

 ```

-And `doubleMap` and `quadMap` can be added to a parent object to help with grouping.
+Since `doubleMap` and `quadMap` work on the same 'call signatures' they can be added to a parent object to help with grouping.

 ```typescript